An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: A duality between framed toric varieties

 Clearly, if $\D$ is a lattice polytope then $[\D]=\D$\,.

 \begin{definition}[$f$-polytope] The \emph{framing polytope} (\emph{$f$-polytope}) of a ftv $(X,\aa)$ is the lattice polytope $\D(X,\aa)\subseteq M_\R$ so defined:

 \end{definition}

 \begin{remark} For what observed above, $k_0$ is well defined.
 Notice that $k_0$ may be bigger than 1\,: in fact it may happen that $\0$ is not an interior point of the integer part $[\D_\aa]$\,, as the following Example~\ref{ex:k0>1} shows.
-On the other hand $k_0=1$ when $\D_\aa$ is a lattice polytope: in this case $\D(X,\aa)=\D_\aa$\,. \end{remark}
+On the other hand $k_0=1$ when $\D_\aa$ is a lattice polytope: in this case $\D(X,\aa)=\D_\aa$\,.
+The geometric importance of having $\0$ as an interior point of the framing polytope $\Int\D(X,\aa)$ is explained in the next Remark~\ref{rem:negKod}. \end{remark}

 \begin{example} Consider the ftv given by $(X,\aa)=(\P(1,2,5),(2,1,1))$.
 Then

 Then $\0\not\in\Int[\D_\aa]$.
 But $\0\in\Int[2\D_\aa]$, so giving $k_0=2$ in the previous Definition~\ref{def:Deltapolytope}. \end{example}